 It’s been an interesting 4 weeks for the Doctor here in the Midwest – a derecho, power outages, searching for internet, and much much more!
 But at least Hurricane Laura missed me.
-The job board industry has been busy, too – lots of acquisitions, funding, and changes.
+The job board industry has been busy, too – lots of acquisitions, Upwork, funding, and changes.
 Let’s see what’s happened:

 - Indeed acquires ZapInfo: Indeed has signed an agreement to acquire the assets of ZapInfo.
 While in the past ZapInfo was primarily a paid subscription service that enabled Zapping contacts and candidates from several online sources, after the acquisition the Zapinfo technology is intended to be a free resource that can be used by nearly all top ATS/CRM users to automate the recruiting process between their ATS/CRM and Indeed’s product suite.
 Interesting!